Skip to main content

 • SMO 6: Investigation and Discipline

-The CFC and its Regional Accounting Councils (CRCs) have the authority to carry out investigative and disciplinary (I&D) processes for professional accountants in accordance with the Decree Law 9295/46, amended by the Law 12249/10.
-Accordingly, the CFC and its CRCs have established, respectively, the Superior Ethics and Discipline Court (TSED) and Ethics and Discipline Courts to carry out the I&D procedures.
+The CFC and its Regional Accounting Councils (CRCs) have the authority to conduct investigative and disciplinary (I&D) processes for professional accountants in accordance with Decree Law 9295/46, as amended by Law 12249/10.
+To that end, the CFC and the CRCs have established the Superior Ethics and Discipline Court (TSED) and the Ethics and Discipline Courts, respectively, to carry out I&D procedures.

-The CFC has demonstrated an ongoing process to promote the incorporation of all SMO 6 requirements.
-It uses its best endeavors to fulfill the SMO 6 obligations and is committed to continuous improvement.
+Regardless of this challenge, the CFC has demonstrated a sustained commitment to promoting the incorporation of all SMO 6 requirements.
+It continues to make its best efforts to fulfill its obligations and is dedicated to the continuous improvement of its investigative and disciplinary framework.

 Current Status: Sustain